Communicating About Pain

 Tell your healthcare provider about the pain and your health problems.
 Be sure to:

 Mention all the medicines you take.
-This includes any you buy over-the-counter and any herbs, teas, or vitamins you take.
+This includes over-the-counter medicine and any herbs, teas, or vitamins you take.

 Mention any pain relief techniques you use, like massage or meditation.

 Measure pain as directed by your healthcare provider.

 If your healthcare provider asks you to, keep a diary of your pain, the treatments you are using, and how well they work.
 You may also be asked to describe how strong your pain is on a scale of zero to 10.
 Zero is no pain and 10 is the worst pain you can imagine.
 Be prepared to do this for your healthcare provider.

 Follow your treatment plan as directed by your healthcare provider.
 Tell your healthcare provider how your treatment is working.